Academic Catalog

 1. Compose sentences with appropriate capitalization and punctuation

-2. Proper usage of nouns, verbs and adjectives
+2. Proper usage of nouns, verbs, and adjectives

-B. Develop business formats
+2. Develop business formats

 Lab Content